Security Management

 Aligning Information Security programs with business objectives, compliance needs, and risk thresholds.

 In order for information security to achieve practical business benefits, organizations must use a strategic approach and align security initiatives to business drivers.
 Controls (security technologies or process controls) must commensurate with risks and compliance needs.
 In addition, organizations must define an effective governance and interaction model for various business units along with metrics to measure the effectiveness of security programs.
-A well-defined security strategy and governance process ensures security investments ultimately achieve business benefits.

 Security Architecture